 Re: Sources of whole grains.
 See e.g. The 11 Healthiest Whole Grains You Should Be Eating, and/or What are sources of whole grains? | Health Value Of Foods.

 Re: “Let the reader understand.”
 The allusion is to Mark 13:14: “When you see ‘the abomination that causes desolation’ standing where it does not belong – let the reader understand – then let those who are in Judea flee to the mountains.”
 See also Matthew 24:15.

 The lower image is courtesy of Dancing Enemy Grave – Image Results.
-I originally used the photo at right, with my caption, “General Patton micturating at the Rhine River.”
-But after further review I decided that was a bit “untoward,” so I substituted the “dancing enemy grave image.”
-For those interested in this less-than-subtle metaphor, the Patton photo is courtesy of Photo of George Patton as he urinated into the Rhine.
-Apparently it’s an old American custom from way back, at least in the eyes of some.
-See Americans cheered Gen. Patton when he urinated on the enemy, and George Patton at the Rhine River: Yes, Hillary, Peeing On The Enemy IS An American Tradition.
+I originally used a photo showing “General Patton micturating at the Rhine River.”
+But after review I decided that was “untoward,” so I substituted the “dancing enemy grave image.”
+For those interested in this less-than-subtle metaphor, see George Patton at the Rhine River: Yes, Hillary, Peeing On The Enemy IS An American Tradition.
 (Or you could Google the phrase “american pissing on enemy.”)